av-crypto-security/crypto-research-labs/post_quantum/pqc_authentication_protocol/DISCLAIMER.md

-This code is experimental and not intended for production use.
+This code is experimental
+No formal security proof
+No side-channel analysis
+Not audited for production use
+Use for research and evaluation only